 Highlights: Lively, Loving, Sweet

 Not all Chinese Crested dogs are solid white.
-Some are black, blue, apricot and chocolate.
+Some can come in black, blue, apricot and even chocolate.
 But most Cresties will have spotted pink skin with highlights of white.
 That said, it’s relatively rare to find a solid white one.

 They get their names because of their amazing hairdo – the “crested” spiky and stylish fur that sits atop their heads.
 They were originally bred to be vermin hunters alongside Chinese sailors, but they’re mainly lap dogs today.